 Facts adapted from https://withanopenheart.org/2013/01/04/the-story-of-the-lotus/ on 16 June 2018.

-Its like when I paid the $100 application fee I kinda felt like I was throwing it to lottery you know, like, there was no chance I was going to make it.
-But why did I even try?
-I was reading rotten relatives' affidavit and drafting our draft affidavit reply to our lawyer when I thought, I might as well read law.
-Oh yah, you know we draft our reply on email, to send to the lawyer so that the lawyer can draft a draft affidavit to send back for our confirmation before it becomes an affidavit filed to court (and they send a copy to us after its filed).
-So haha, a lot of reading for a non-law person.
+When I paid the $100 application fee I felt like I was throwing it to lottery.
+You know, like, I thought that there was no chance I was going to make it.
+But what prompted me to even try?
+Serendipity, I guess.
+I was reading my relatives' affidavit and drafting our reply point-by-point to our lawyer when I thought, I might as well be reading law.

-Never considered another course other than the SMU JD, because what was the point of trying multiple schools when there's just one you aspire to get in.
-I've been browsing the course for a few years.
+I didn't consider another law course other than the SMU Juris Doctor, because what was the point of trying multiple schools when there's just one you want (and you don't buy lottery from both Singapore Pools AND illegal bookies right?).
+I've been browsing the course site for a few years and I felt that SMU's pedagogy was different and more engaging, and everything just feels right to me.

 When the letter dated 20 April came, I couldn't believe it.
-Its a surreal feeling where I'm filled with disbelief on the inside, the surface of me is ecstatic, and the aura around me feels like a dream.. and I need to get back to work now.
+Its a surreal feeling where I'm filled with disbelief on the inside, the surface of me is ecstatic, and the aura around me feels like a dream, and then I went through a period of struggle to decide on whether to accept the placement offer.

-If you're interested in the SMU JD Application, write in and I'll answer what I can.
+If you're interested in the SMU JD Application, write in and I'll answer to the best of my abilities. :)